Fisioterapia en Salud Mental - España

 As academic and clinical educators, we are advocates of an evidence-based practice, with high professional standard.
 Increased scientific training in physiotherapy is emphasizing logic and sound methods.
 Physiotherapy degree program must, however, prepare students for meeting patients in lack of contact with own body and feelings, integrating multi-perspective components in physiotherapy.
 Combining skills, learning to promote movement quality through the BBAT-movement awareness program together with objective tools of scientific methods and EBP (knowledge based + experience based + client/patient based), is not just an educational strategy, preparing physiotherapists in solving clinical problems within mental health physiotherapy – it adds meaning and involves and motivates the student as well as the patient.

 Photos: Photos of the International Association of Teachers in Basic Body Awareness Therapy

-The program of the Master is pursued through a combination of on-campus and online education.
+The program of the Master is pursued through a combination of practical and online education.
 The program is designed to give students maximum flexibility in progressing through the Master degree while also strategically offering in the format best suited for effective educational training.
 With these available formats, the entire degree may be earned without relocating to Spain.